vferraz/algorithm_aversion_ML_analysis/README.md

   - `AA2_machine_learning`: Jupyter notebook containing machine learning models for predicting delegation behavior.
   - `AA3_uplift_random_forest`: Jupyter notebook for causal inference and heterogeneous treatment effects using the Uplift Random Forest.

+## How to Use

+- To replicate the oTree experiment, navigate to the `otree_experiment_source/` directory and follow the instructions.
+- Datasets are located in the `data_analysis_reproductio/data/` directory for data analysis.
+Statistical and machine learning analyses can be conducted using the scripts and notebooks in the `data_analysis_reproductions/` section.

 Corresponding Author: Vinicius Ferraz - visferraz@gmail.com